 Euphorbia plants (Euphorbia spp.) also go by the easier to say, but less elegant, name of Spurge.
 They are a family of plants that may be grown as houseplants or occasionally outdoors.
-There are many varieties of Euphorbia plants, with fascinating forms that range from shrubs, herbs to cactus-like specimens.
+There are many varieties of Euphorbia plants, with fascinating forms that range from shrubs, herbs, or cactus-like specimens.
 Growing Euphorbias is easy and some are hardy in temperate climates.
 These are easy to start from seed and propagate from cuttings.
-Learn how to cultivate a Euphorbia plant that will start conversations and cause double looks.
+Learn how to cultivate a Euphorbia plant that will start conversations and cause second looks.

 About Euphorbia Plants

 Most varieties of Euphorbia plants produce weird and unusual flowers.
-Gardeners should be cautious when handling Spurge, as all varieties have a milky latex sap, which can be irritating or even poisonous.
+Gardeners should be cautious when handling Spurge, as all varieties have a milky latex sap that can be irritating or even poisonous.

 How to Cultivate a Euphorbia Plant